WELCOME TO M-LISADA

 Dear Friends, Sponsors, Supporters, Staff, Children, and Their Families,

-When I was an orphan on the streets of Kampala, 18 years ago, I dreamt of a refuge where vulnerable children like me would be safe from hunger, abuse, abandonment, and illness.
+Years ago, when I was an orphan on the streets of Kampala, I dreamt of a refuge where vulnerable children like me would be safe from hunger, abuse, abandonment, and illness.
 This dream was all I had, and it sustained me.

 Today M-Lisada has fulfilled my dream.
-Located in Nsambya, Kampala, Uganda, M-Lisada cares for up to 200 resident and non-resident children and youth, from 3 to 19 years old.
+Located in Nsambya, Kampala, Uganda, M-Lisada supports up to 200 resident and non-resident children and youth, from 3 to 19 years.
 We are dedicated to providing these children with a home, love, security, medical care, and education.
 M-Lisada strives to change the expected destiny of these children, and because we are largely successful, M-Lisada is one of the most highly regarded Non-Governmental Organizations in Kampala.

 Our mission is to reduce the number of children living on the streets in Uganda, by providing them with a home, an education, and protection.